MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-client-experience-and-conformance-to-coexistence-modes.md

 |SfBWithTeamsCollab or SfBOnly|Disabled|Disabled|Disabled|Disabled|
 ||||||

+Prior to the rollout of automatic conformance of the user experience based on modes, the `Grant-csTeamsUpgradePolicy` cmdlet checks  the configuration of the corresponding settings in TeamsMessagingPolicy, TeamsCallingPolicy, and TeamsMeetingPolicy to determmine if these settings are compatible with the specified mode.
+If any are not configured properly, the grant will succeed but a warning will be provided in PowerShell indicating which settings are not configured properly.

-Note that once automatic conformance of the user experience based on mode is available, it is not necessary to set these policies.
+Note that once automatic conformance of the user experience based on mode is available, it is not necessary to set these policies and the PowerShell warnings will be removed.
 The value of TeamsUpgradePolicy mode will take precedence over the values of these specific settings.
 Automatic conformance is achieved based on how the policy infrastructure resolves the effective policy setting for users.
 In case of conflict, the behavior based on mode will win over the values of AllowUserChat, AllowPrivateCalling, AllowPrivateMeetingScheduling and AllowChannelMeetingScheduling.